msillano/tuyaDAEMON/tuyaDAEMON/README.md

    2. Now you can import the required tuyaDEAMON modules (json file) in node-red.
    3. For any added module, see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
-   4. In each module, you will find some standalone tests (see node documentation), to verify your installation: after you can delete them.
+   4. In each module, you will find some standalone tests (see test node documentation), to verify your installation: after you can delete them.

-_For Android deployement see [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_
+_For Android deployement see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_

 -------------------
  ### Tuya devices capabilities, _as currently known_ ###